We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • You can send text, audio, picture, and video messages 24/7.

-• Therapist will reply within a day.
+• The therapist may reply within a day.

 What to look out for